Kashmir: Victims demand justice in Indian army killings | DW | 04.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Family members of victims, and rights activists, say the Indian army in Kashmir is using a legal loophole to get away with murder.
+Rights activists and family members of victims say the Indian army in Kashmir is using a legal loophole to get away with murder.

 On a summer morning in 2020, 25-year-old Abrar Chouhan rose early to play with his son before leaving his village in Indian-administered Kashmir to work as a seasonal laborer in an apple orchard.

-He knew he wouldn't see his family for some time as he headed off to work with his brother in law.
+He knew that he wouldn't see his family for some time as he headed off to work with his brother-in-law.

 "I told him not to leave me alone, but he wanted to earn money to complete construction of our house and to get our son into a good school," his wife, Shireen Akhter, told DW.